coredataengineers/CDE-BOOTCAMP/09_aws_cloud/01_iam/01_IAM_Policy.md

   - With resource-based policies, you can specify who has access to the resource and what actions they can perform on it.

 ### WHAT IS ARN (AMAZON RESOURCE NAME)?
 - Amazon Resource Names (ARNs) uniquely identify AWS resources.
-Resources are like infrastructures you create in the cloud like Storage, Database, Server e.t.c.
+Resources are like infrastructures you create in the cloud like Storage, Database, Server etc.
-- Basically when you create resources in the cloud, to be able to identify them uniquely, they are assigned their corresponding ARN
+- When you create resources in the cloud, to be able to identify them uniquely, they are assigned their corresponding ARN.
+You can visualize it as a tag/barcode.
-- Two resources can not share the same ARN
+- Two resources cannot share the same ARN

 ### ARN FORMAT
-- The format of ARN is not the same accross every resources
+- The format of ARN is not the same across every resources
 - The specific AWS service will determine the format of the ARN
-  - For example the ARN format for an Amazon s3 bucket is like this below
+  - For example, the ARN format for an Amazon s3 bucket is like
     - `arn:PARTITION:s3:::NAME-OF-YOUR-BUCKET`
     - PARTITION in this case is `aws`.
 See [HERE](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference-arns.html#arns-syntax) for more on ARN.
-  - The ARN format for an IAM user called `john` is like this below
+  - Meanwhile, the ARN format for Amazon IAM for a user, `john` is like
     - `arn:PARTITION:iam::AWS-ACCOUNT-NUMBER:user/john`
   - It's evident that the format of ARN varies based on specific AWS Service.
 - To know the format for a specific AWS Service, follow the below steps